Morris County NJ Theft by Extortion Lawyers

 Theft by extortion, more commonly known as “blackmail,” is a serious crime with severe punishments in New Jersey.
 The applicable statute is interpreted broadly by NJ prosecutors, who often bring theft by extortion charges in both street crimes and white collar crimes.
 Without proper legal representation, you or your loved one could be facing serious prison time.

 The Tormey Law Firm is an experienced group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including burglary, credit card fraud, and shoplifting throughout Morris County and New Jersey, including in Dover, Mount Olive, Denville, Parsippany, Roxbury, and Morristown.
 Our managing partner, Travis J. Tormey, was featured in the Daily Record in Morris County regarding several shoplifting cases he handled and the immigration consequences and penalties involved.
-One of our other partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and current Municipal Prosecutor.
 In other words, we have the knowledge and resources to successfully defend you if you have been charged with theft by extortion in New Jersey.
 For more information about your charges and how we can help, contact the Tormey Law Firm in Morristown anytime at 866-949-6948 for a free consultation.

 Theft by Extortion in New Jersey: N.J.S.A.
 2C:20-5